OfflineOnline/ae2Colony/README.md

 - I'd like to make a nicer monitor display
 - I'd like more robost information feedback about AE2 autocrafting status.
 - Add toggle to disable domum ornamenum logic, colonists can apparently craft blocks?

+# Misc Helper Scripts
+- I updated to scripts that generate a logfile of data for the me bridge and colony integrator.
+It maybe helpful for tracing bugs related to exporting.

 # Videos
 v0.1 Demo: https://www.youtube.com/watch?v=YkcoSeZRbsw (This video is old, script is much newer.)